Optimal Volume-Sensitive Bounds for Polytope Approximation: Uniform Volume-Sensitive Bounds

-We will use $S_x$ as a shorthand for $\shadow_{K_1^*}(M'_x)$.
+We will use $S_x$ as a shorthand for $\shadow_{\stdpolar{K}_1}(M'_x)$.
 Since $\vol(M_x) = O(\vol(M'_x)) = O(\vol(S_x))$, it suffices to show that the total relative volume of the shadows $\{S_x : x \in X_i\}$ is $O(\eps_i 2^{id})$.

-For $x \in X_i$, we define cone $\Psi_x$ to be the intersection of $K_H$ with the infinite cone consisting of rays emanating from the origin that contain a point of $S_x$ (see Figure~\ref{f:mnet-size-hausdorff}).
-Since the Macbeath regions of $\MM^{1/4c}(X_i)$ are disjoint, it follows from (iii) that the associated shadows intersect $\bd K_1^*$ in patches that are also disjoint.
-Thus the set of cones $\Psi = \{\Psi_x : x \in X_i\}$ are disjoint.
+For $x \in X_i$, we define the cone $\Psi_x$ to be the intersection of $K_H$ with the infinite cone consisting of rays emanating from the origin that contain a point of $S_x$ (see Figure~\ref{f:mnet-size-hausdorff}).
+Since the Macbeath regions of $\MM^{1/4c}(X_i)$ are disjoint, it follows from (iii) that the associated shadows intersect $\bd (\stdpolar{K}_1)$ in patches that are also disjoint.
+Thus, the cones $\Psi = \{\Psi_x : x \in X_i\}$ are pairwise disjoint.